A plate with Chiles en Nogada, a stuffed poblano pepper with a white sauce, pomegranate seeds and cilantro is a favorite food in Oaxaca.

 Chorizo Oaxaqueno is a chorizo (pork) sausage with spices that is grilled and served to accompany a meal or in various dishes such as tlayudas, tacos, quesadillas, or memelas.

 I really liked it in every dish I tried, whether it was stand alone with my eggs or topped on a tlayuda.
-It has a rich and spicy flavor that is tamed when mixed with other ingredients.

 Several Chorizo Oaxaqueno on a plate which are small reddish brown sausage like bites in Oaxaca.